Ontario's Regional DIRs are Consolidating

 Member and Client Sites

-The HDIRS-East and HDIRS-West repositories would not exist without dedicated member hospitals and independent health facility clients that generate and then share diagnostic imaging reports with other members.
-Lists of sites that contribute DI studies to the two repositories are updated quarterly.
-These lists may be useful for determining whether a particular patient exam is DIR-accessible.
+HDIRS would not exist without the dedicated member hospitals and independent health facility clients that generate and then share diagnostic imaging reports with other members.
+A list of sites that contribute DI studies to the repository is updated quarterly.
+This list may be useful for determining whether a particular patient exam is DIR-accessible.

 Dr. Calvin H.L.
 Law